Skip to content

 Changing Permissions

-1. Search the user you want to give or change permission
+1. Search the user you want to give or change permissions

 2. Scroll to the right